kushagragarwal2443/ISS_POSTagging_HMM/app_rootdir/README.md

 Welcome,

     This repository is part of submission of ISS assignment 4.
-    The assignment is related to topics such as web development in back-end and also its merger with front-end.
+    The assignment is related to topics such as web development in back-end and also its unification with front-end development.
     We have used mainly two python modules namely : 1.
 Flask 2.
 SQLite.